Skip to main content

 MCP tools not appearing

 The agent may not list MCP tools when asked, but can still invoke them.
-Type /support-bundle in your Ona conversation to verify servers are connecting.
+Type /support-bundle in your Ona session to verify servers are connecting.

 Organization controls